 Peasant Clothing in the rural parts of Earth Kingdom is predominately Korean hanboks.

 Fire Nation: Tang Dynasty China/Imperial Japan/Mongolia.
 There are also Indian touches (agni kai, for example).
+Finally, their war against the rest of the world with fervent nationalism and technological prowess calls back to World War II era Japan.

 The original fire-bending civilization, the Sun Warriors, borrow from Native American cultures, specifically Aztecs and Mayans, but are predominately based on the Candi Sukuh of Indonesia, with architectural designs coming from Angkor Wat and Phanom Rung and headdresses resembling those of Iban warriors.